Behyna/keyvalue-server/readme.md

 ## Running Tests

-This project includes a comprehensive test suite to verify the functionality of the key-value store server.
-The tests are located in `./server_test.go`.
+This project includes a comprehensive test suite to verify the functionality of both the key-value store and the server

-### Running the Tests
+- server_test.go: Tests server functionality including:
+- Basic server operations
+- Concurrent client handling
+- Slow client behavior
+- Client connection tracking

 To run the tests, use the following command: